owenwinecoff/owenwinecoff/README.md

 - Hello, my name is Owen Winecoff!
-- I am a Senior at the University of St. Thomas (MN)
+- I am a Senior at the University of St. Thomas (MN) and a Data Analyst Intern at Xcel Energy.
 - I'm currently working on :
--  - RoofMaps !!!
+   - RoofMaps !!!
--  - Studying for CompTIA A+ Core 2, Net+, Sec+
+   - Learning more about AI/ML, Data Science, Data Pipelines, and Object-Oriented Programming.

+- The tools I use the most include :
+  - Languages
--  - Improving at DSA, Java, AWS
+     - Java, R, Python
+  - Data Tools
+     - SQL, Power BI, Salesforce, Pandas
+  - Other
+     - Databricks, Excel

-- I'm interested in pursuing cybersecurity and data analysis
+- I'm interested in pursuing cybersecurity, software engineering, and data analysis.
-- Email me - winecoffowen@icloud.com
+- Email me @ winecoffowen@icloud.com